Winter in Greater Chicago is unpredictable each year, often harsh.

 Find a Commercial Snow Removal Company Before Winter Hits

-To prevent snow removal damage liability issues, you want to plan ahead.
+To prevent snow-removal-related liability issues, you want to plan ahead.

-This means finding a professional who offers commercial snow removal in Greater Chicago early enough in the season to ensure you are on their schedule and they have time to prepare your property properly for the winter to come.
+This means finding a professional who offers commercial snow removal in Greater Chicago early enough in the season to ensure you are on their schedule and that they have time to properly prepare your property for the winter ahead.

 Commercial Snow Removal truck team crew equipment